 Management of federal rangelands, particularly by BLM and FS, presents an array of policy matters for Congress.
 Several issues pertain to livestock grazing.
 There is debate about the appropriate fee that should be charged for grazing private livestock on BLM and FS lands, including what criteria should prevail in setting the fee.
-Today, fees are charged under a formula established by law in 1978, then continued indefinitely through an executive order issued by President Reagan in 1986.
-The BLM and FS are generally charging a grazing fee of \$1.41 per animal unit month (AUM) for grazing on their lands.
+Today, these federal agencies charge fees under a formula established by law in 1978, then continued indefinitely through an executive order issued by President Reagan in 1986.75 The BLM and FS are generally charging a 2019 grazing fee of \$1.3576 per animal unit month (AUM)77 for grazing on their lands.
 Conservation groups, among others, generally seek increased fees to recover program costs or approximate market value, whereas livestock producers who use federal lands want to keep fees low to sustain ranching and rural economies.

-The BLM and FS issue permits and/or leases to ranchers that specify the terms and conditions for grazing on agency lands.
+The BLM and FS issue to ranchers permits and/or leases that specify the terms and conditions for grazing on agency lands.
 Permits and leases generally cover a 10-year period and may be renewed.
 Congress has considered whether to extend the permit/lease length (e.g., to 20 years) to strengthen the predictability and continuity of operations.
 Longer permit terms have been opposed because they potentially reduce the opportunities to analyze the impact of grazing on lands and resources.

 The effect of livestock grazing on rangelands has been part of an ongoing debate on the health and productivity of rangelands.
 Due to concerns about the impact of grazing on rangelands, some recent measures would restrict or eliminate grazing, for instance, through voluntary retirement of permits and leases and subsequent closure of the allotments to grazing.
 These efforts are opposed by those who assert that ranching can benefit rangelands and who support ranching on federal lands for not only environmental but lifestyle and economic reasons.
-Another focus of the discussion on range health and productivity is the spread of invasive and noxious weeds.
-(See "Invasive Species" section below.)
+Another focus of the